Razorback lineman Jalen St. John arrested in connection with theft, accused of using cellphone to transfer money

-FAYETTEVILLE -- Jalen St. John, an offensive lineman for the Arkansas Razorback football team, was arrested Tuesday night in connection with theft of property.
+FAYETTEVILLE -- Jalen St. John, an offensive lineman for the University of Arkansas football team, was arrested Tuesday night in connection with theft of property.

 St. John, 21, of 4076 W. Santamaria Lane in Fayetteville, was booked into the Washington County Detention Center at 9:29 p.m.
 Tuesday and released at 11:54 a.m.
-Wednesday on $1,500 bond, according to information from the Washington County Sheriff's Office.
+Wednesday on $1,500 bond, according to information from the sheriff's office.

 St. John, a sophomore from St. Louis, is scheduled to appear in Washington County Circuit Court on Dec.
 9.